-So what is there to do when you‚re sitting at home, peering through your window, thinking about life that once was?
-Binge watching Netflix and scrolling through social media are not great for your mental health... so as we adjust to this new reality, here are a few ideas of what you can do to keep busy and keep to a routine while you‚re under quarantine.
+So what is there to do when you're sitting at home, peering through your window, thinking about life that once was?
+Binge-watching streaming services like Netflix and scrolling through social media is good for passing time- but is not great for your mental health.

 Ask yourself these three questions before you starting the day: